 Step 1: Print the Template

 First, you will need to print the blank template or the template with the actual text that you wish to reproduce.
-You must print on, or both options, before moving to the next step.
+You must print one, or both options, before moving to the next step.
+I will explain more about that in step 2.
+Want to give this a try?
+Use this free template!

 Step 2: Place the Sticky Notes